emnify/product-docs/docs/portal/organization/workspaces.md

 ---
-title: Workspaces
-description: Organizations with complex business structures or diverse product lines can benefit from Workspaces in the emnify Portal
+description: Multiple workspaces is designed to help companies with complex business structures manage entities in the emnify Portal
 last_update:
-  date: 02-23-2024
+  date: 02-26-2024
 slug: /workspaces
 ---

-# Workspaces
+# Multiple workspaces

 A workspace is where you manage the IoT cellular connectivity for your devices.
 Every emnify customer has free access to a single workspace.

 When you need more than one workspace to manage independent aspects of your business, you can use multiple workspaces.
-This feature is designed to address the needs of organizations with complex business structures, particularly those with entities that should remain independent in functionality but may have users managing both aspects.
+This feature is designed to address the needs of companies with complex business structures, particularly those with entities that should remain independent in functionality but may have users managing both aspects.

-Potential use cases for workspaces include:
+Potential use cases for multiple workspaces include:

 - Entities that require independent billing
 - Diverse product lines within the same company with varying technical requirements